sanedragon/every-election-system/README.md

 # every-election-system
 The ambitious goal is to provide a system for running, simulating, and explaining results of elections using any voting method and any ballot counting method

-Current status is: initial implimentation exists for several election systems.
+Current status is: initial implementation exists for several election systems.

 Planned components:
 - The election system models